Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 sidebar_position: 2
 ---

-# The Architecture
+# 2. The Architecture

-Toucaan organizes all of the css required by your application within itself.
-Meaning, everything that is used by an app, **lives within the app**, like so:
+### Folder Structure
+Displayed below is the folder structure of how Toucaan organizes _all_ css.

 ```bash
 project-root